-Generalization To estimate the model's ability of generalization we test the performance with input values x_i that are not part of the training data set.
-We define good performance of a regression task as the robust and reliable interpolation between the given supporting points x_i .
-For the following discussion we choose the derivative of the former target function $f(x) = \frac{\sin(\pi x)}{(\pi x)}$, since it is better suited to reveal the direct connection between our Machine Learning model and Linear Basis Function Models [10, Chapter 3.1].
-We use the experimental block at its best performance given by $t{\rm evo} = 1.1 \, {\rm ms}$ and binning of $N_w = 18$, and take the $N_x = 100$ inputs equally spaced in the range of $x_i \in [-1.5, 1.5]$.
-We investigate the performance of the interpolation both for equally spaced interpolation points over the whole input range (interleaved) as well as for interpolation points in a single domain (block, see fig. 4a).
+interpolation points over the whole input range (interleaved) and for interpolation points in a single domain (block) [see Fig. 4(a)].
 Panel (A) shows the good performance in interpolating every third input qualitatively.
-This is confirmed by the RMS-error (see fig. 4b), which hardly depends on the distance between interpolated points.
-Block interpolation, however, works only up to a certain block size (panels (B)-(D)).
-The RMS-error grows beyond a ratio between interpolation points and training points of 0.2, corresponding to block sizes larger than $\Delta x = 17$ input points.
-This behaviour can be understood by reinterpreting the data matrix in eq.
-(2) to where the introduced $(g_j)i$ is the mean density in bin jgiven input x_i .
-From this perspective the linear transformation in the output block composes the discretized function $f(x_i) = u_i$ from the limited number of $(g_j)i$ [16, Chapter 4].
-This is the discretized version of a decomposition of the target function into a finite set of representative (basis) functions which is known as wavelet analysis and at the heart of Linear Basis Function Models.
+This is confirmed by the RMS error [see Fig. 4(b)], which hardly depends on the distance between interpolated points.
+Block interpolation, however, works only up to a certain block size [panels (B)-(D)].
+The RMS error grows beyond a ratio between interpolation points and training points of 0.2, corresponding to block sizes larger than $\Delta x = 17$ input points.
+This behavior can be understood by reinterpreting the data matrix in Eq.
+(2) to where the introduced $(g_j)i$ is the mean density in bin j given input x_i .
+From this perspective, the linear transformation in the output block composes the discretized function $f(x_i) = u_i$ from the limited number of $(g_j)i$ [16, Chap.
+4].
+This is the discretized version of a decomposition of the target function into a finite set of representative (basis) functions, which is known as wavelet analysis and is at the heart of linear basis function models.
 Our physical system produces basis functions of spatially localized dispersive signals $g_j(x)$.
-Due to the diagonal nature of our data matrix (see appendix), the relative width of the basis function $\Delta x/X$, where X is the range of x values, is similar to the relative width of the density features in $\bar{\mathbf{n}}i$, $\Delta z/Z$.
+Due to the diagonal nature of our data matrix (see the Appendix), the relative width of the basis function $\Delta x/X$, where X is the range of x values, is similar to the relative width of the density features in $\bar{\mathbf{n}}i$, $\Delta z/Z$.
 Interpolation does not work if the basis function corresponding to the center of the interpolation region has vanishing overlap with the basis functions corresponding to the edges of the block.
-This explains the failure of interpolation beyond extended regions of $N_x \Delta z/Z \sim 17$ interpolation points, which is equivalent to a ratio of interpolation to training points of 0.2 (see fig. 4b).
+This explains the failure of interpolation beyond extended regions of $N_x \Delta z/Z \sim 17$ interpolation points, which is equivalent to a ratio of interpolation to training points of 0.2 [see Fig. 4(b)].